CyanideCentral/AHNEE/README.md

 ### Usage

 The DBLP-CA, Cora-CA, Cora-CC, Citeseer, 20News, DBLP datasets are provided in this repository.
-Due to file size limit, Amazon and MAG-PM dataset will be released via external links.
+Due to the limit of file size on GitHub, Amazon and MAG-PM dataset will be released via external links.

 To test SAHE embedding algorithm on a dataset, simply run main.py with the dataset name as argument: